jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 1. For `Data Type`, select `Picklist`, and click **Next**.

 2. Fill in the custom field details:
-  a.
-Field Label: `Request Status`
+  - Field Label: `Request Status`
-  b.
-Enter the following values for the picklist (one per line)
+  - Enter the following values for the picklist (one per line) Open
-     Open
      Working
      Closed